tidyjava/tidyjava-contents/reusable-components-in-java.md

 ### What goes inside a component?
 Let's focus on the middle part of my definition - cohesive responsibilities.
 I'd describe this as ==likelihood of changes happening to two classes together along with their conceptual cohesion==.
 To provide a quick example, we can imagine that `Customer` and `MailSender` classes won't have too much in common in a typical project, so they won't be in the same component. `Mail` and `MailSender` on the other hand seem to complement each other - every new piece of information `Mail` class will hold, `MailSender` will have to reflect in the actual email sent.
 Therefore `Mail` and `MailSender` are good candidates to be in the same component.

 Does that mean imaginary `MailController` and `MailRepository` will end up in the "mail component" too?
 There are consequences, so it depends.
 In my recent project, I decided to keep controllers inside components and so far I haven't experienced any issues.
 There's a great text by Simon Brown that gives some insight into his understanding of [Layers, hexagons, features and components](http://www.codingthearchitecture.com/2016/04/25/layers_hexagons_features_and_components.html).
-I definately recommend reading this one, before you make up your mind for good.
+I definitely recommend reading this one, before you make up your mind for good.
 I also recommend to experiment on your own, because projects vary and so best solutions do.

 ### Creating a component
 Having identified two classes that are more cohesive to each other than to the rest, we should put them together - we want component structure to be explicit, not hidden in the forest of other things, not imaginary in the mind of an architect.
 We have multiple means of doing that - packaging, Maven modules, Java 9 modules, OSGi etc. In most projects, this implies that we should seek packaging (or "modularization") by functionality, rather than by object type (see also: [Package Structure](http://tidyjava.com/package-structure/)).